nimobeeren/thesis/tigergraph/README.md

 ## Installation

-Run a Docker container with TigerGraph:
+Run a Docker container with TigerGraph, making sure to mount the data directory as well as a directory `thesis` which has the contents of this repository:

 ```bash
 docker run \